rahmed-dev/nextstack-erp/docs/epics/epic-1-invoice-accounting-core.md

 **Acceptance Criteria:**

 **Given** I open the Expenses screen
 **When** I create a new expense with at least: date, amount, currency, an expense category, and a payment method (plus an optional client/project/link)
-**Then** the expense is saved and appears in the Expenses list with key fields visible
+**Then** the expense is saved and appears in the Expenses list with key fields visible **And** the Expenses list is rendered using the DocType metadata-driven listing system via route `/list?doctype=expense` **And** columns (date, description, category, amount, currency, payment method, client/project) are configured in `listing.columns` metadata with appropriate renderers (e.g., currency formatting, date localization)
+**And** filters are auto-derived from filterable fields (e.g., category, payment method, date range, client/project) with data-testids like `filter-${field}`
-**And** the system derives the underlying expense and payment accounts from the selected category and payment method so that GL posting follows the configured mappings
+**And** I can search expenses using fields defined in `listing.search_fields` metadata **And** row actions (view, edit, delete) are configured via `listing.actions.row` metadata **And** the system derives the underlying expense and payment accounts from the selected category and payment method so that GL posting follows the configured mappings
 **And** the expense becomes available for inclusion in accounting reports

 **Given** an existing expense that has been saved but is not locked by later controls